-- 1. Identify, calculate and compare characteristics of data sets, including mean, median, range, and shape of distribution (in general terms). - 2.
-Use and interpret data sets to answer questions and solve problems (e.g., draw conclusions, make predictions, and estimate values between and beyond given data points). - 3.
-Recognize and describe approaches to organizing and displaying data that could lead to misinterpretation (e.g., inappropriate grouping and misleading or distorted scales).
+- 1. Identify, calculate and compare characteristics of data sets, including mean, median, mode, range, and shape of distribution (in general terms). - Use and interpret data sets to answer questions and solve problems (e.g., make inferences, draw conclusions, and estimate values between and beyond given data points). - Recognize and describe approaches to organizing and displaying data that could lead to misinterpretation (e.g., inappropriate grouping and misleading or distorted scales).